andmos/ReadingList-Data/BookNotes/Random.Notes.md

 - The cure for boredom is curiosity.
 There is no cure for curiosity. - Dorothy Parker

 - If you can’t find joy in a cup of coffee, you won’t find it in a yacht.
 Gratitude treats all things the same.

+- Tools can be a subtle trap.
+Neil Gaiman, The Sandman